Malory Towers: Related books

 Blyton wrote two other series about boarding-school life: the St. Clare's and the Naughtiest Girl series.

 Adaptations

 German adaptation

 The German version, published in the 1960s and 1970s underwent substantial changes to catch up with time (e.g. turntables instead of gramophones), to better resemble German grammar schools (playing handball instead of lacrosse).
-Furthermore, there were changes to character names - for instance, Darrell was re-named Dolly.
+Furthermore, there were changes to character names – for instance, Darrell was renamed Dolly.
 From 1977 to 1997, twelve sequel books were published, telling Dolly's further life which always stays close to the school: after studying at a partner university, she works as a house mistress, marries one of the teachers, and has a child of her own.
-The story ends in the 18th book with old Miss Grayling's dignified retirement - and Dolly as her successor.
+The story ends in the 18th book with old Miss Grayling's dignified retirement – and Dolly as her successor.

 Stage musical

 A stage production written and directed by Emma Rice and her company Wise Children has been touring theatres in 2019.
 It is a co-production with York Theatre Royal, in association with the Bristol Old Vic.